nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 Why does everyone reach for a Merkle tree?
 Is that the right instinct or a fashion?

-A claim you can check from summaries alone is one whose answer over two pieces of the record combines from the answers over each piece:
+A claim you can check from summaries alone is one whose answer over a stretch of the record combines from the answers over the pieces that tile it.
+The simplest form ignores where the pieces sit:

 $$h(x \,\text{++}\, y) \;=\; h(x) \oplus h(y)$$

+That is a list homomorphism, in the sense of Bird's theory of lists,[^bird] and earlier drafts of this post gave it as the whole class.
+It is too narrow.
+Certificate Transparency's consistency proof is not of that form, because its summary depends on where in the log a block sits, so the class as first stated excluded the best-known proof of its own kind.
+The development now types a summary by the window it
+covers:

+$$s_{[a,c)} \;=\; s_{[a,b)} \oplus s_{[b,c)}$$

+The summary of a window is the combination of the summaries of any two adjacent windows that make it up, and what kind of thing a summary is may depend on the window's endpoints.
+One condition is needed,
+locality: a window's summary reads only the entries inside that window.
+The machine checks that locality is exactly the condition.
+A summary is a fold over its window if and only if it is a local positional homomorphism, and the list homomorphisms are the case where the summary ignores its endpoints, recovered with nothing about them changed.
+The wider class is strictly wider: the development exhibits a summary that reads absolute position, which no position-free fold reproduces.
+Consistency is exhibited as a member, at the list of peaks and at the single root a verifier holds, with at most $\log_2 n + 1$ openings.
+It rests on the summary binding prefixes, which is collision resistance, and that is stated as a hypothesis and shown satisfiable, not proved.

-For those claims a checker takes the whole record in at every size with a bounded number of openings, and the bound comes from the shape alone, with nothing assumed but a binding hash, a fingerprint that cannot be forged; that is the glance, the eusynopsis, from the top of the post.[^politics] The machine checks that the calculus's terms denote exactly these functions, the list homomorphisms of Bird's theory of lists, every term a fold and every fold some term, and that the enduring ones among them are those read over a fixed window with a checker.[^bird] The compact proof systems of modern cryptography reach outside the class and pay for it with a hardness assumption.
-Inside it the bound is free.
+For claims in this class a checker takes the whole record in at every size with a bounded number of openings, at most $2\log_2(b-a)+1$ for a window $[a,b)$ and $\log_2 b + 1$ for a prefix, and the bound comes from the shape alone, with nothing assumed but a binding hash, a fingerprint that cannot be forged; that is the glance, the eusynopsis, from the top of the post.[^politics] The development also proves the converse for schemes of this kind.
+Any scheme that answers windows by opening ranges that tile them and recombining the results, and that is sound, complete, and reveals no more than it must, computes a positional fold.
+Among such schemes the class is therefore exact, and "no more" is a theorem.
+The compact proof systems of modern cryptography are not schemes of that kind; they reach outside the class and pay for it with a hardness assumption.
+The calculus's term language was widened to match.
+Its terms denote exactly the positional folds, every term a fold and every fold some term, with the earlier language embedded as the position-free case, and the enduring terms among them are those read over a fixed window with a checker.

 That is where the tree comes from.
 Because $\oplus$ is associative, meaning you can group the pieces however you like and get the same